Socially Vulnerable Survival Theory - Why the Right to Survival is Necessary -

 It is because meritocracy is so highly valued that people are prone to embrace eugenic ideas.

-It is a culture that holds effort = perseverance as a virtue.
+It is a culture that equates effort = perseverance with virtue.

 Why must you persevere and endure difficult work?